Jeanmatozo/AI-LLM-security-lab/README.md

 ---
 ### Red Team Perspective

-This lab is approached from a red-team mindset: systems are built first, then probed, abused, and broken to understand real failure modes before mitigations are applied.
+This lab is approached from a red-team mindset: systems are built first, then probed under adversarial conditions to understand real failure modes before mitigations are applied.

 - **Early weeks**: Black-box probing and prompt abuse
 - **Middle weeks**: RAG poisoning and agent tool misuse